cNorspang/ASTEPWikiBak/services/TNM_Creator_Genesis.md

 - Then, if there is a "dangling" previous segment, it will be updated with a to_id, since the dataset have continued to the next line of the dataset.
 After this, a new "dangling" segment will be created, with a from_id from the current dataset.

 By following this logic, all intersections should be correctly created, together with the relevant entities, which can be seen in the algorithm in model_maker.
 If errors is found in this reasoning, this description as well as the algorithm should be changed accordingly, and recreate the database.

+## What is missing work
+The creator creates a proper TNM model, but has some shortfalls which could be expanded upon.

+- The creator does not fill the geometry of municipality, road and segment entities.
+- The creator does not verify that the algorithm described in [how relations are made](#how-relations-are-made) is fully correct.
+Specifically, it does not verify that a secondary road always will be visited again as a primary road later on in the dataset.
+- The creator presently only has data on Aalborg municipality.
+This means Aalborg and Denmark are static objects.
+- Likewise, it does not handle intersections which are bordering other municipalities.
+- Vehicle is presently a static object, but could be made into a seperate table.
+-